 Bolivia has more indigenous peoples than any other country in the Americas.
 For travelers, Bolivia offers a diverse mix of multi-ethnic cultural experiences, magnificent natural landscapes, and extreme adventures.
-Still largely untouched by the effects of mass tourism, those who are lucky enough to visit come back raving about its authentic indigenous culture and spectacular natural scenary.
+Still largely untouched by the effects of mass tourism (though Bolivia tours offer remarkable experiences), those who are lucky enough to visit come back raving about its authentic indigenous culture and spectacular natural scenary.

 One of the flattest places in the world, the 4,000-square-mile salt flats were formed by a prehistoric lake.
 This desert landscape bright white salt, rock formations and cactus-strewn islands was born as the result of the drying up of a prehistoric lake.
 This is one of the world’s highest salt deserts (5000 meters above sea level)!
 Visit this incredible desert in Bolivia and discover all the riches it holds.
 This landscape offers you two different views, from January to March, enjoy the rainy season to see the desert turn into a unique mirror of water.

 Isla del Sol is a 9.6 km long and 4.8 km long wide island and is considered a sacred place.
 It is said that this is where the God Viracocha created humanity after the great flood.
 The island is located in the Lake Titicaca´s northern area, where you can embark on a catamaran from the small town of Copacabana and take a short trip and explore the Incan ruins.
 The island is divided into three communities: “Yumani” in the south, “Challa” which has a sandy white beach on the central east coast and “Challapampa” near the north end of the island.
 The southern part is most visited due to the archaeological ruins of the Pilko Kaina Temple and the Yumani pier.